 - Estimated gross revenue

-Do you really need to worry about getting your local license?
+Do you really need to get a local license?

 An Easier Way to Tackle Business Licenses!

-Ultimately, business licenses can seem confusing at first because you have to sort out the details on the federal, state, and local levels.
+Ultimately, business licenses can be confusing at first.
 But once you know what’s required of your particular business in your specific niche, you’ll be well on your way to conducting business legally and professionally.

 Stephen has dedicated his career as an attorney and author to writing useful, authoritative and recognized guides on taxes and business law for small businesses, entrepreneurs, independent contractors, and freelancers.
 He is the author of over 20 books and hundreds of articles and has been quoted in The New York Times, Wall Street Journal, Chicago Tribune, and many other publications.
 Among his books are Deduct It!
 Lower Your Small Business Taxes, Working with Independent Contractors, and Working for Yourself: Law and Taxes for Independent Contractors, Freelancers & Consultants.